Brentwood Teacher, 45, Accused Of Having Sex On School Campus With Teen

-BRENTWOOD (CBSLA.com) — Authorities said a 45-year-old teacher at Brentwood School was arrested for allegedly having sex with a 16-year-old student at the school,
+BRENTWOOD (CBSLA.com) — Authorities say a 45-year-old teacher at Brentwood School was arrested for allegedly having sex with a 16-year-old student at the school.

 Dr. Aimee Palmitessa was arrested by Los Angeles police about 10 a.m.
 Friday, according to L.A.
 County jail records.